Abu Dhabi Ports Company trusted Bechtel to manage the emirate's largest infrastructure effort, geared to drive sustainable economic growth for decades

 The Khalifa program included constructing a vast port island, a breakwater, causeways and bridges from the island to a new onshore port, the onshore port itself, and an industrial zone for commercial and manufacturing facilities.
 The port's strategic location offers the industrial zone's tenants unprecedented access to global markets.

-We built the port on reclaimed land and had to raise ground level for portions of the industrial zone by the height of a typical residential ceiling, using more than a half million cubic yards (nearly 400,000 cubic meters) of sand and other material.
+We built the port on reclaimed land and had to raise the ground level for portions of the industrial zone by the height of a typical residential ceiling, using more than a half million cubic yards (nearly 400,000 cubic meters) of sand and other material.

-The industrial zone―which covers more than 160 square miles (more than 400 square kilometers)―includes one of the world's 10 largest aluminum smelters and will host processing facilities for other industries, from steel and glass to pharmaceuticals to petrochemicals.
+The industrial zone―which covers more than 160 square miles (more than 400 square kilometers)―includes one of the world's 10 largest aluminum smelters and will host processing facilities for other industries, from steel and glass to pharmaceuticals and petrochemicals.